Russia opens new criminal probe into Jehovah's Witnesses | DW | 24.11.2020

 Judges ordered it to disband and authorities launched a crackdown on the religion's adherents.

-According to human rights groups, hundreds of followers are facing criminal cases in Russia, with dozens either imprisonedor awaiting trials.
+According to human rights groups, hundreds of followers are facing criminal cases in Russia, with dozens either imprisonedor awaiting trial.

-Among them, Danish citizen Dennis Christensen has remained behind bars the longest following his detention in May 2017.
+Among them, Danish citizen Dennis Christensen has remained behind bars following his detention in May 2017.
 A court in central Russia convicted him almost two years later.

-In July, Human Rights Watch said Russia "has absolutely nothing to gain from the pointless, cruel, and abusive persecution of Jehovah’s Witnesses," urging the authorities to "immediately free Christensen and stop wasting time and resources on these prosecutions."
+In July, Human Rights Watch said Russia "has absolutely nothing to gain from the pointless, cruel, and abusive persecution of Jehovah's Witnesses," and urged the authorities to "immediately free Christensen and stop wasting time and resources on these prosecutions."

-In September 2019, the US banned two high-ranking regional officers from Russia's Investigative Committee from entering the United States over the alleged torture of seven detainees who are Jehovah's Witnesses.
+In September 2019, the US banned two high-ranking regional officers from Russia's Investigative Committee from entering the United States over the alleged torture of seven detainees who identify as followers of the Jehovah's Witnesses.

 Jehovah's Witnesses identify as Christians.
 They believe the Bible, of which they have their own translation, was inspired by God and is historically accurate.
 Observant members of the religion also say Jesus is his firstborn son and inferior to God.